Hello Bird,

 Hello Fish!

-Commissioned by Art Works Hall Green and The Springfield Project, B’Opera’s children’s opera Hello Bird, Hello Fish! was created with and for the Springfield community, and the community’s voices, ideas and experiences are interwoven into the fabric of the story.
-It's hoping to take flight into the wider world soon.
+Commissioned by Art Works Hall Green and The Springfield Project, B’Opera’s children’s opera Hello Bird, Hello Fish! was created with and for the Springfield community -their voices, ideas and experiences are interwoven into the fabric of the story.

 The Story